Evolution of the Big Muff Pi Circuit - Part 3 - 1980 to 2005

 While the reborn Electro-Harmonix company continued to expand and innovate their range of USA Big Muff pedals in the 2000's, dozens and dozens of different BMP clones were being made by dozens of small boutique makers.
 Many were straight up replicas of vintage BMP circuits, like the superb range offered by Stomp Under Foot, and many were customized variations of the circuit, like those created by Skreddy Pedals.
 Even the large corporate companies got back into making versions of the BMP, like the Behringer Vintage Distortion and Dunlop Swollen Pickle.
 Below are schematics of the more popular or interesting takes on the circuit.
 Apologies to the makers of these modified BMP clones that are in current production (schematics for most of these were already easily available on the web long before I posted these traces of my pedals), and they are all based on pre-existing designs anyway.

-PIKLE JUMBO FUZZ modified V6 Big Muff - One of the first popular Big Muff clones, and later a popular mod to the BMP circuit, was the Swollen Pickle Jumbo Fuzz (discontinued).
+SWOLLEN PICKLE JUMBO FUZZ modified V6 Big Muff - One of the first popular Big Muff clones, and later a popular mod to the BMP circuit, was the Swollen Pickle Jumbo Fuzz (discontinued).
 The USA Electro-Harmonix factory was long gone by this time, and the old 1970's American made Big Muffs were increasing in value, so it was natural for some DIY makers to start building clones.
 The Pickle got it's start in 1995 as a hand made modified BMP clone by Jeorge Tripps (Way Huge Electronics).
-George made several hundred of these, then Dunlop bought the rights and produced a very different circuit with additional trim pots for a production version in 2009.
+Jeorge made several hundred of these, then Dunlop bought the rights and produced a very different circuit with additional trim pots for a production version around 2008.
 Note, the schematic below is NOT the current Mark II Swollen Pickle production version made by Dunlop.

-Aside from the joke of changing sex of the "Big Muff" name by calling it a "Swollen Pickle", the original Pickle was essentially a V6 era Big Muff clone with a unique tone section mod.
+Aside from the joke of changing sex of the "Big Muff" name by calling it a "Swollen Pickle", the original Pickle was essentially a V6 era Big Muff clone with a tone section mod.
 The standard .01µF low pass cap at C8 was changed to .047, and the high pass cap at C9, typically .004, is .0033µF here.
-This provides what some would say are more 'usable' sounds at the extreme ends of the bass and treble, but still retains a deep mids scoop.
+This provides what some would say are more 'usable' sounds at the extreme ends of the bass and treble, but but overall it has a deeper mids scoop than normal, for a very mean, dark and heavy tone.
 There is also an additional trace connecting the high pass tone filter at the C9/R5 junction to the path between C3 and the R7/R3 junction.
 C9 normally meets the junction at R5 and lug 3 of the tone pot, although I don't think it makes any difference either way.
-This may not seem like much of a mod these days, but back then altering the mid scooped BMP tone stack was something rare.
+This may not seem like much of a mod these days, but back then altering the mids notch of the BMP tone stack was something unique.

 CREAMY DREAMER modified Ram's Head Big Muff - The Creamy Dreamer was a very successful, but short lived modified Big Muff clone made by Jeff Doucette/Sustain Punch in the late 1990's, looseley advertised as a pedal the Smashing Pumpkins used and endorsed (more on that story here.).
 It seems it was not really endorsed by the band, and its use by the band, if any, is questionable.
 The hype around it has remained however, and there have been numerous 'creamy dreamer' clones and freely shared mods circulated since this pedal went out of production in 2000.
 It is generally believed that it was simply a Russian Big Muff clone with emitter lift and limiting resistor mods - but the gooped circuit prevented people from actually tracing it for years, creating some wild speculation about what was actually done.
 It is finally revealed in all of it's glory here.
 Well, not so glorious actually, but it is a decent sounding mod.